 Before using data for analysis, data scientists spend roughly 80% of their time cleaning and preparing information to improve its quality – that is, to make it accurate and consistent.
-However, 57 percent of them regard it to be the most difficult aspect of their professions, describing it as time-consuming and monotonous.
-On a daily basis, they must process terabytes of data across numerous formats, sources, functions, and platforms while keeping a track of their activities to avoid repetition.
+However, 57 per cent of them regard it to be the most difficult aspect of their professions, describing it as time-consuming and monotonous.
+Daily, they must process terabytes of data across numerous formats, sources, functions, and platforms while keeping track of their activities to avoid repetition.

 Adopting developing AI-enabled data science solutions like Augmented Analytics and Auto feature engineering is one way to address this problem.
 Data scientists can be more productive by using Augmented Analytics to automate tedious data cleansing and preparation chores.

 More data sources will be needed by data scientists to make meaningful judgments as firms continue to use various sorts of apps and technologies and generate various formats of data.
 This approach necessitates manual data entry and time-consuming data searching, which results in errors, repetitions, and, ultimately, incorrect conclusions.

 To rapidly access information from many sources, organisations require a single platform that is integrated with different data sources.
 Data in this unified platform can be pooled and regulated effectively and in real-time, allowing data scientists to save a significant amount of time and effort.